aliawaleed/NYUAD-EXPO/README.md

 Field
 * Game took a long time as the triangle wasn't moving quickly -> moved it in larger increments

+Dorm
+* Show which user got which item
+* The accuracy is set too high, decreasing the confidence level would make the game run smoother
+* Not very clear that the user should stand up and move to find items

 Overall
 * Show how many players are in each room  -> changed the map into a room and emitted the information from the other rooms